email-clm/CLM-Microbe/inputdata/lnd/clm2/inidata/readme.txt

-This file was created on March 31, 2017 set the model simulation for 100 years.
-The key purposes are (1) make all variables reasonable, such as oxygen, hdrogen, methane, carbon dioxide concentration along soil profile; (2) keep soil carbon and nitrogen consistent.
-Previous version of initial file has updated carbon and nitrogen pool for litter and soil, while the total carbon and oxygen etc were not updated.
+This file was updated on Nov 27, 2017.
+The update was carried out with new simulation of 2000 years of AD spin up and 100 years of final spin up.
+The carbon in litter, soil pools were updated to observational carbon density.
+The oxygen, hdrogen, methane, carbon dioxide concentration along soil profile are in reasonable ranges.
 Xiaofeng Xu
 xxu@mail.sdsu.edu